Chisw/gagu/gagu-website/src/pages/docs/getting-started/usage.md

 There are two ways to modify the port number:

 - Modify through "Settings / Advanced / Service Port"
-- Modify by starting the command parameter `gagu -p 80` (desktop version does not support)
+- Modify by starting the command parameter `gagu -p 80` (binary version does not support)

 The modification of command parameters has the highest priority, followed by the modification in the settings, and the last is the default port number.